cwongmath/CustomPlanetPack/GameData/CustomPlanetPack/README.md

 Releases: https://github.com/cwongmath/CustomPlanetPack/releases

-This is our first collaborative planet pack for Kerbal Space Program.
+This is our collaborative planet pack for Kerbal Space Program.

 ## INSTALLATION:

-Unzip the GameData folder to merge with your existing KSP GameData folder.
+Unzip the GameData folder in your download and move the contents to your GameData folder.

 ## CHANGELOG:
 ### v0.0.9